GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * Are safety related design principles) followed e.g. segregation of monitors or independence or redundant elements?
+* For what purpose is the system of interest developed or adapted?

+  ***Rationale:  (User Story) In my role, I need to know this in order to be able to further design the system in an appropriate way.***
 * Have the logical decomposition guidelines been followed?
 * How are applicable requirements considered in the system architecture?
 * How are error states handled?
 * How do internal system elements interact with each other to provide the system function or service?
 * How does a system function interact with its environment?

+  ***Rationale:  (Environment interaction) In my role, I need to delegate the realization of interfaces to subsystems.***
 * How does criticality propagate down the system hierarchy?
 * How does the elements of the test environment interact with each other?
 * How does the system or a system element interact with the test environment?